-In simple terms, mass appraisal is a mathematical formula created to represent and compare property characteristics that contribute to value for a group of properties.
-These may include items such as square footage, guality of construction, lot size, or view.
-These characteristics become "variables" when placed in the mathematical model.
-Variables in the model correspond to property characteristics and allow for comparisons and adjustments when there are differences between properties.
+In simple terms, mass appraisal is used to represent and compare property characteristics that contribute to value for a group of properties.
+These may include items such as square footage, quality of construction, lot size, or view.
+The value of these characteristics allow for comparisons and adjustments when there are differences between properties.

 Through the calculation process, the model accounts for variations between properties included in the mass appraisal of a group of properties.

 For example, the condition of a home might be rated as excellent, good, average, fair, or poor condition.
-In order to represent this in a mass appraisal model, a number is assigned to those items ranking them from one to five, with excellent condition being a five.
-This allows property characteristics to be represented in a mathematical formula, assigning a value to each of these condition rankings.
+To represent this in a mass appraisal model, a number is assigned to those items ranking them from one to five, with excellent condition being a five.

+This allows for property characteristics to be assigned a value for each of these condition rankings.
 The chart below shows an example of the condition ranking and possible adjustments which might be associated with it.